Rumpelstiltskin

 "Miss, are you all right?" said he.
 "I just learned what’s been going on here.
 I know my father can be tough."

-She had to get out of this marriage!
+She had to get out!
 But how?

 “You want to get out of here, don’t you?” said the Prince quietly.
-The miller's daughter nodded slowly.
-She didn't want to risk that the Prince might think she didn't want to marry him.
-These things can be tricky.
-“The thing is,” said the Prince, starting the pace the room, “what to tell my father?
-I know!
-I’ll tell him you’re already married.
+The miller's daughter was startled, but nodded.
+Though not too heartily as she couldn't risk the Prince's thinking that she didn't want to marry him.
+These things can be tricky, after all.
+“But what to tell my father?” said the Prince, who started to pace the room.
+“I know!" he said, "I’ll tell him you’re already married.
 No, wait!
-Maybe if you have some terrible disease.”
-She looked at him.
+What if you had some terrible disease?”
+She stared at him.
 Was this Prince really trying to help her?
-“The trouble is," he continued, "he’ll never let you go if he thinks you can keep spinning straw into gold.
+“The trouble is," he stopped in his tracks.
+"He’ll never let you go if he thinks you can keep on spinning straw into gold.
 We need to come up with a reason why that would have to stop.
-Maybe some kind of temporary magical ability?”
+Maybe this was some kind of temporary magical ability?”

 “That’s closer to the truth than you know,” she said.

-They came up with all kinds of reasons why she couldn’t possibly get married, some pretty bizarre, and laughed.
-Then having nothing better to do, the two of them started to talk about other things.
-They chatted the rest of the day.
-By sunset, the girl felt that if this kind, clever young man were to ask her to marry him someday, she might actually say Yes.
-At last, the two of them came up with a plan.
-The Prince would tell the King that he could keep the gold only if the maiden were set free.
-If he kept her at the palace even one day longer, all the gold would return back to straw.
+Together, they came up with all kinds of reasons why they couldn’t possibly get married, some of which were pretty bizarre, and made them laugh.
+Then the two of them started to talk about other things.
+In fact, they chatted the rest of the day.
+By sunset, the girl felt that if this kind, clever young man would someday ask her to marry him, who knows?
+She might actually say Yes.

-The King was spooked by magic, and so he agreed.
-Finally, the maiden could go home!
-A month later the terrible old King died.
-The Prince found the village where the miller's daughter lived and invited her to come to the palace.
-When they visited, they found they had just as much to talk about as before.
-It wasn't long before the two of them fell in love.
-Soon they were married.
+The maiden could go home!
+A month later, the terrible old King died.
+The Prince, now King, found the village where the miller's daughter lived and invited her and her father to come to the palace.
+When she and King met again, they found they had just as much to talk about as before.
+It wasn't long before the two of them realized they were falling in love.
+Before long, they were married.

 Part 4: The First Born Child